karol-dubas/MultithreadingCSharp/README.md

     - ok:       109430  (p50 = 1218.56 ms, p75 = 1296.38 ms, p95 = 1704.96 ms, p99 = 1797.12 ms)
     - fail:     67      (min > 5s)
 ```

-Asynchronous operations occurs in parallel, but it subscribes to when that operation completes.

 ## C# asynchronous patterns history